Private Prosecutions

 If it appears that the case might be one that the CPS should take over, the private prosecutor should be asked to pass the evidence and other documents to the CPS so that a decision whether the prosecution should be taken over can be made.
 The police should also be asked if they have information or evidence that would assist.

-In practice it is unlikely that private prosecutors will refuse to hand over papers.
+In practice it is unlikely that private prosecutors will refuse to hand over material.
 But, if this does happen, the CPS will not be able to compel the private prosecutor to do so unless the CPS takes over the private prosecution.
 The law is summarised in the guidance Disclosure of Material to Third Parties section above (with the difference that it is the intending prosecutor who is seeking documents from the CPS; the courts are likely to apply the same principles if the CPS is seeking documents from a private prosecutor).

 However, the CPS cannot direct the police to carry out an investigation.
 If the police do not immediately agree to investigate, the reviewing lawyer should give the police up to 14 days in which to inform the CPS whether they will investigate.

-If the police decline to investigate or to make a decision whether they intend to do so, then the CPS will need to make the decision based on the information contained within the papers already held.
+If the police decline to investigate or to make a decision whether they intend to do so, then the CPS will need to make the decision based on the information contained within the material already held.

 A case is taken over by writing to the parties and the court, setting out the powers to take over a case and then stating that the CPS is taking over the case.
 Normal discontinuance procedures apply if that is the decision in the case.
 If the CPS decides that the case will not be taken over, the reviewing lawyer should inform all parties and the court.